Decidability via the tilting correspondence: Introduction

 Our main goal is to set the stage for incorporating ideas from perfectoid geometry in the model theory of henselian fields.
 In the present paper we focus on decidability, although it is conceivable that our methods can be used in different model-theoretic contexts.
-We will prove the following relative decidability result for the fields discussed above: \begin{Coro} $(a)$ Assume $\F_p((t))^{1/p^{\infty}}$ is decidable (resp. $\exists$-decidable) in $L_t$.
-Then $\Q_p(p^{1/p^{\infty}})$ and $\Q_p(\zeta_{p^{\infty}})$ are decidable (resp. $\exists$-decidable) in $L_{\text{val}}$.\\ $(b)$ Assume $\overline{ \F}_p((t))^{1/p^{\infty}}$ is decidable (resp. $\exists$-decidable) in $L_t$.
-Then $\Q_p^{ab}$ is decidable (resp. $\exists$-decidable) in $L_{\text{val}}$. \end{Coro} As usual, we write $\F_p((t))^{1/p^{\infty}}$ (resp. $\overline{ \F}_p((t))^{1/p^{\infty}}$) for the perfect hull of $\F_p((t))$ (resp. $\overline{\F}_p((t))$), $L_{\text{val}}$ for the language of valued fields and $L_t$ for the language $L_{\text{val}}$ enriched with a constant symbol for $t$ (see notation).
-Corollary \ref{mainCor} is essentially a special case of a general relative decidability result for perfectoid fields, which is discussed next.\footnote{Strictly speaking, the fields in Corollary \ref{mainsCor} are not perfectoid but one can still derive Corollary \ref{mainsCor} from Theorem \ref{reldec} directly.}
+We will prove the following relative decidability result for the fields discussed above: \begin{Coro} $(a)$ Assume $\F_p(\!(t)\!)^{1/p^{\infty}}$ is decidable (resp. $\exists$-decidable) in $L_{\text{val}}(t)$.
+Then $\Q_p(p^{1/p^{\infty}})$ and $\Q_p(\zeta_{p^{\infty}})$ are decidable (resp. $\exists$-decidable) in $L_{\text{val}}$.\\ $(b)$ Assume $\overline{ \F}_p(\!(t)\!)^{1/p^{\infty}}$ is decidable (resp. $\exists$-decidable) in $L_{\text{val}}(t)$.
+Then $\Q_p^{ab}$ is decidable (resp. $\exists$-decidable) in $L_{\text{val}}$. \end{Coro} As usual, we write $\F_p(\!(t)\!)^{1/p^{\infty}}$ (resp. $\overline{ \F}_p(\!(t)\!)^{1/p^{\infty}}$) for the perfect hull of $\F_p(\!(t)\!)$ (resp. $\overline{\F}_p(\!(t)\!)$), $L_{\text{val}}$ for the language of valued fields and $L_{\text{val}}(t)$ for the language $L_{\text{val}}$ enriched with a constant symbol for $t$ (see notation).
+Corollary \ref{mainCor} is essentially a special case of a general relative decidability result for perfectoid fields, which is discussed next.
+(Strictly speaking, the fields in Corollary \ref{mainsCor} are not perfectoid but one can still derive Corollary \ref{mainsCor} from Theorem \ref{reldec} directly.)

-Let $F$ be a perfectoid field of characteristic $p$.
-An \textit{untilt} of $F$ is a mixed characteristic perfectoid field $K$ such that $K^{\flat}\cong F$.
+Let $F$ be a perfectoid field of characteristic $p$ (e.g., $F=\widehat{\F_p(\!(t)\!)^{1/p^{\infty}}}$).
+An \textit{untilt} of $F$ is a mixed characteristic perfectoid field $K$ together with an isomorphism $\iota:K^{\flat}\stackrel{\cong}\to F$.
 In general, there will be many non-isomorphic untilts of $F$.
-In fact, there will be too many untilts even up to elementary equivalence (see Proposition \ref{scholzprop}$(b),(c)$), thus shattering the naive hope of $K$ being decidable relative to its tilt $K^{\flat}$ that one might initially have (see Remark \ref{naive}).
-Such a relative decidability result can be salvaged by asking that $K$ be a \textit{computable} untilt of $F$, a notion which we now explain (see \S \ref{compunt} for details).
+In fact, there will be too many untilts even up to elementary equivalence (see Proposition \ref{scholzprop}$(b)$), thus shattering the naive guess of $K$ being decidable relative to its tilt $K^{\flat}$.
+On a more elementary level, ones needs to assume decidability with \textit{parameters} on the positive characteristic side (see Example \ref{lang}).
+Nevertheless, a relative decidability result for perfectoids can be salvaged by asking that $K$ be an $R_0$-\textit{computable} untilt of $F$, a notion which is briefly explained below (see \S \ref{compunt} for details).